 Coaching = dialogue + reflection + relationship.

-It emphasises the need for ‘high quality dialogue’, ‘great questions’ and a ‘level of openness and honesty’.
+It emphasizes the need for ‘high quality dialogue’, ‘great questions’ and a ‘level of openness and honesty’.

 Jones and Straker tell us that: